leomastoras/role_model_engineer/README.md

 ## ToDo

-* raise paragraph count from 19 to 24 (24 is the number of pure gold among other things)
 * improve the overall story flow of the poem
 * enrich the vocabulary and eliminate duplicates
 * minimize or even eliminate ambiguous terms